Miguel-kanko/Offgrid.store/research/terrain-03-sept-2026.md

 ### Photo Evidence
 - Photo taken: Yes (1 market photo, stored offline)
-- Description: Photo of palm oil
+- Description: Photo of palm oil displayed for sale at Awaé market

 ### Conclusion for offgrid.store
 Online prices are inaccurate for Awaé.